replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2023-02-16-0}
 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2023-02-10T18-48-39Z.
-* Warn the user if there is likely to be insufficient space to upgrade Rook many versions.
+* Warn the user if there is likely to be insufficient space to upgrade Rook by many versions.

 ### Bug Fixes {#bug-fixes-v2023-02-16-0}
 * Fixes a misconfiguration in the kubelet that caused Kubernetes to garbage collect the pause image, which caused new containers to fail to start and get stuck in ContainerCreating.